Secret Black Friday shopping tips revealed! Learn the tricks to getting your deals (without losing your mind).

 Sometimes, the Black Friday prices are not always the lowest price.
 Visit the store on Wednesday to find out.
 You might find that the price listed is the same as, if not lower than, what you will find in a couple of days.
 Go ahead and grab that item while you can.

 This is also true with finding the hot holiday toys.
 If you find one in the store before the shopping frenzy hits, grab it to ensure you have one for Christmas.

 This is also the time to figure out the other items you want and where they live in the store.
 This way, when you get there on Friday, you know where to head to get find the gifts on your list.

 12. Score early deals

 Many retailers now start to put items on sale online before Black Friday.
 This can mean amazing deals that won’t be available later in the week.
 Follow sites which share these deals in an easy to follow format, such as the Penny Pinchin’ Mom Facebook group.
 This way, you will not miss out on any of them being offered.

 I always make a list of the events coming up during the following year.
 For instance, if I know someone is getting married next year, I look for the appliances or household items they might want.
 I have even picked up smaller toys to set back in our gift closet for kids’ parties for the following year.

 My mom learned this one the hard way!
-One year, she wore a long sleeved red tee and was asked for help on numerous occasions.
+One year, she wore a long-sleeved red tee and was asked for help on numerous occasions.
 She never made that mistake again. 😉

 There are deals happening everywhere.
 It can be overwhelming to know which stores will offer you the best prices.
 Here is my guide on where to shop for the items you want.